Malwoiniak/simple-text-processing/README.md

 ## General info
 **Text source:** an extract of Charles Chaplin final speech from "The Great Dictator".

-**Analysis performed:** words&sentences count, ordering by length (and extracting the longest), sorting alphabetically.
+**Actions:** words&sentences count, ordering by length (and extracting the longest), sorting alphabetically.

 ## Technologies
 * Python 3.7